-I never understood the burden myself until I needed to know how to get rid of a back pain.
-Struggling with back pain for a awhile I continued working out and just pushing through it hoping it would go away.
+I never understood the burden myself until I needed to know how to get rid of back pain.
+Struggling with back pain for a while, I continued working out and just pushing through it, hoping it would disappear.

 Workouts We’ll Detail Below

 I finally stopped and sought out a friend who is the most knowledgeable trainer I’ve ever worked with.
-His comprehension on how the body works and the wonders he’s done for people.
-I am very lucky to have him as a resource and a friend.
+His comprehension of how the body works and the wonders he’s done for people.
+I am fortunate to have him as a resource and a friend.

 THIS POST CONTAINS AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO

-There was a great book a young women wrote that centered around her struggles and how David assisted her in recovery.
+A great book young women wrote centered around her struggles and how David assisted her in recovery.
 The book details a young women’s recovery from a stroke and the long ordeal she went through.
-It’s motivating and humbling read that will inspire you and reaffirm your faith in the goodness of others.
+It’s a motivating and humbling read that will inspire you and reaffirm your faith in the goodness of others.

 Yes, nothing will drop jaws and spin heads around like a well-shaped butt!

-Perhaps more importantly, a strong sculpted backside is also the key to increasing speed, overall power and refining performance, while minimizing the risk of injury.
-David’s evaluation in short was my pain was from an IT band issue and how tight mine was.
-We went back in time and discovered what I can surmise was the genesis of the issue.
-I was rolling Ju-Jitsu and had a severe glute muscle pull that had me limping for long time.
+Perhaps more importantly, a strong sculpted backside is also the key to increasing speed, overall power, and refining performance while minimizing injury risk.
+David’s evaluation in short, was my pain was from an IT band issue and how tight mine was.
+We went back in time and discovered what I could surmise was the genesis of the problem.
+I was rolling Ju-Jitsu and had a severe glute muscle pull that had me limping for a long time.

 Where I went wrong is I never stopped training, I was running a lot of miles back then, and what I didn’t do was foam roll or strength train my backside.
-My body began compensating for my injury, was not operating properly, and I had developed a muscular imbalance.
+My body began compensating for my injury, was not operating correctly, and developed a muscular imbalance.

 When I first realized my body had changed wasn’t from comments my wife made that she noticed a difference visually, which was great to hear!
-I first noticed the change when I climbed stairs and I could now feel the fatigue or burn in my butt and not my quads.
+I first noticed the change when I climbed stairs, and I could now feel the fatigue or burn in my butt and not my quads.
 I realized I had changed how my body was operating and my glutes had been activated and were being used.
-Instead of other muscles my body had been using and were being over utilized for motion, and activities like climbing stairs.
+Instead of other muscles my body had been using and was being over-utilized for motion and activities like climbing stairs.

 The first thing to understand is our backside is not just one big butt muscle.

-The gluteal muscle group known as the glutes, is the largest in your body and is comprised of the gluteus maximus, gluteus medius, and gluteus minimus.
+The gluteal muscle group, known as the glutes, is the largest in your body and comprises the gluteus maximus, gluteus medius, and gluteus minimus.

 So, Where And How Do We Begin Working On Our Glutes?

-Whenever you are targeting an area of the body it’s always important to incorporate a variety and multitude of activities.
-Resistance bands, squats, deadlifts, lunges, glute bridges, and the exercises listed below will help get you started or maybe spark an idea to change up or add to what you might currently be doing.
+Whenever you target an area of the body, it’s always essential to incorporate a variety and multitude of activities.
+Resistance bands, squats, deadlifts, lunges, glute bridges, and the exercises listed below will help get you started or maybe spark an idea to change up to or add to what you might currently be doing.

 One of the first steps you need to take is activating your glutes and getting them ready to work.

-What I personally used as a warm up was the Kettlebell Swing.
+What I used as a warm-up was the Kettlebell Swing.

 I started with 3 sets of 10 reps, squeezing my butt for 30 seconds before each set.

-In the beginning I was doing standard 2 handed swings but after a couple weeks I began to add variety to this workout.
+In the beginning, I was doing standard 2 handed swings, but after a couple of weeks, I began to add variety to this workout.

-Adding single handed swings and also alternating hand swings where I would release the kettlebell in the air and catch with the opposite hand.
+I was adding single-handed swings and alternating hand swings to release the kettlebell in the air and catch with the opposite hand.

-No matter how you feel about them squats are one of the best exercises for firming your behind.
-Most fitness experts will tell you if you want to run or jump better and lift heavier, squatting is the key exercise to perform.
+No matter how you feel about them, squats are one of the best exercises for firming your behind.
+Most fitness experts will tell you if you want to run or jump better and lift heavier, squatting is the critical exercise to perform.
 Not only in added performance but squats also help improve your knee stability and range of motion.

-Body weight alone is always a great way to begin learning form and to start challenging your muscles.
+Bodyweight alone is always a great way to begin learning from and to start challenging your muscles.

 You can see another example of a squat using a heavy bag in this workout routine.